Industrial-static/Industrial-Strength-Marketing/src/content/privacy-policy.md

 headerCssClass: headroom--not-top
 last_updated_date: Updated May 25, 2018
 policies:
-  - policy_title: Updated May 25, 2018 Overview
+  - policy_title: What Personal Information Do We Collect and Why
     policy_description: >-
       <!--StartFragment-->